 The Vermont Arts Council may also participate as a voting member.

-The two non-voting members including the Department of Public Works and the Staff for the Committee designated by the City Manager.
+The two non-voting members include the Department of Public Works and the Staff for the Committee as designated by the City Manager.

 From the resolution establishing the committee:

 Artists may be recommended based on the following criteria: meeting the requirements of a request for proposals or request for qualifications; vision and concept of the artwork; warrant that the artwork is unique and an edition of one or part of a limited edition; ability for a successful likelihood of completion as proposed by the artist; qualifications as demonstrated by past work (e.g., public art that has been durable, experience with successful fabrication and installation); and representation of a broad distribution of commissions among artists.

 The Committee shall select artwork using the following criteria, as applicable: Aesthetics: including contribution to the city's art collection as a whole; provision of a diversity in style, scale, media, form or intent; representation of the local, regional, national or international communities; enhancing the city's identity; and meeting the context of the site (i.e., architectural, historical, geographical and socio-cultural).
 Craftsmanship: high construction quality with structural and surface soundness; Maintenance: resistant to theft, vandalism, weathering and excessive and disproportionate lifecycle maintenance or repair costs; and Safety: no hazard to public health.